sith-lab/amulet/README.md

 ```

 # Development
-- If you plan to extend Amulet locally, please fork the amulet and amulet-gem5 (defense) repositories and update the remote addresses in the docker scripts.
+- If you plan to extend AMuLeT locally, please fork the `amulet` (core) and `amulet-gem5` (defense) repositories and update the remote addresses in the docker scripts.
-- Any changes in your amulet or amulet-gem5 repos will needs to be pushed to remote, so the container can pull the new updates during builds
+- Any changes in your `amulet` or `amulet-gem5` repos must be pushed to remote, so the container can pull the new updates during builds
 - Must push new changes from outside container & pull them inside the container to get updates.
 - Pushing changes from inside the container will cause a git error.